IlyaFaer/ForwardOnlyGame/README.md

 It's developed on Python 3.7 and [Panda3D game engine](https://www.panda3d.org/), models are created with Blender and MakeHuman.

 **Current stage**
-The Game is in development yet (~85% finished) and is now in beta access.
+The Game active development is over, and it's now in the middle of a polishing stage.

-The major features the Game includes now:
+The major features:
-- 3 way of play determined by 3 unit classes
+- real-time on-move fights with enemies of 7 classes
+- 3 active locomotive weapons and an active shield
 - cohesion system which makes units tougher together and unlocks powerful crew skills
-- cities, where you can use money to restore your crew and upgrade the locomotive
+- cities, where you can restore your crew and upgrade the locomotive
-- real-time on-move fights with enemies of 7 classes
+- 3 ways of play determined by 3 unit classes
-- randomly built world with several ways to travel through
+- generated world with several ways to travel through
 - 16 traits, making units stronger or weaker in different situations

 **Subscribe**